 Spring has blossomed, at least in most parts of the country.
-Despite some reports of a little May snow here and there, Winter has in fact retreated beneath the budding trees, blooming flowers, and birds returning from their migratory hiatus.
+Despite some reports of a little late snow here and there, Winter will inevitably retreat beneath the budding trees, blooming flowers, and birds who will soon be returning from their migratory hiatus.

-That puts Spring in the air, and with it comes visible reminders of new life.
+That puts Spring in the air, and with it comes visible reminders of new life all around you.

 And pollen.
 Lots of pollen.